Local Metrics Pulse™

 Status: Data collection in progress

-Expected Publication: March 2026
+Expected Publication: May 2026

-The March release introduces longitudinal tracking across Morgan Hill’s behavioral, digital, and small business indicators — calibrated against macroeconomic conditions and infrastructure activity.
+The April release introduces longitudinal tracking across Morgan Hill’s behavioral, digital, and small business indicators — calibrated against macroeconomic conditions and infrastructure activity.

-Rather than repeating static metrics, March evaluates directional change relative to both:
+Rather than repeating static metrics, April evaluates directional change relative to both:

 Broader macroeconomic trends (income, unemployment, CPI, permits)